jlheater/test-project-123456/docs/ci-cd/job-templates.md

 ## Overview

 Job templates provide reusable job configurations that can be extended and customized for specific use cases.
-They help maintain consistency across jobs and reduce configuration duplication.
+The system uses PROJECT_TYPE to determine the appropriate runner and environment for each job.

 ## Base Templates